Authorities investigating Government Center garage collapse that claimed life of construction worker

 Surveillance video showed a massive cloud of dust billow into the air moments after 25 tons of debris crashed to the ground.

 Officials said Monsini was operating a piece of machinery when the structure collapsed.
-He was pronounced dead at the scene.
+A Boston police report shows he died of blunt force trauma and was pronounced dead at the scene.

 Monsini’s union, the International Union of Operating Engineers Local 4, said in a statement, “We are devastated by the loss and our thoughts and prayers are with the family.”